S0ulM1ke/Array_Sorter_Task/README.md

 ```
 -intersect
 ```
-* Finding intersection between two longest arrays and between all input arrays
+* Finds intersections between the two longest arrays and among all input arrays

 #### Unique-reverse
 ```
 -unique-rev
 ```
-* Finding unique elements in all input arrays and reverse it
+* Finding unique elements in all input arrays and outputs them in reverse order

 > [!NOTE]
-> If `-target <file>` is specified only, all operations below would be executed
+> If only `-target <file>` is specified, all operations (print, sort, intersect, unique-reverse) will be executed sequentially.

 ## Tests

-In `tests` folder you can find different kind of scripts that executes application within the different argument options.
-After test completes you can find `output` folder to inspect application output.
+The `tests` folder contains scripts that execute the application with various argument options.
+After running a test, check the `output` folder to review the application's output.

 > [!IMPORTANT]
 > To perform tests, you need to build application first.
 Also tests depends on `input.txt` to match `expected_output` files.